Xbox-QuAIL/xbox-quail.github.io/research/visualbug.md

 Class imbalance.
 On the frame-by-frame basis, bugs are extremely rare.
 Generally, bugs are present in <0.1% of frames.
 In this case, precision must be astronomically high to avoid massive amounts of false positives.
 </li>
 <li>
 Highly variable distribution.
 Video games exhibit extreme variability in distribution.
 Any two games generally have very different visual features, even within same genre.
-A single game can vary greatly between map, game modes, etc.
+A single game can vary greatly between map, game modes, etc. Below is an example from our shooter game.
+The gaming environment can be indoor or outdoor.
+Just for indoor, there are various gaming environments.
 </li>
 </ol>